 - Culturally significant sites, including pa sites, urupa (burial site), and marae.

-Two consents were granted in the 2006/07 year to develop structures in the Character Area.
+Two consents were granted in the 2006/07 year to develop structures in the Heritage Character Area.
 One structure was a covered outdoor area for a hotel and the other was a garage.
-There were no consents granted to construct new buildings within the Te Aroha Character Area between 2007/08 and 2015/16.
+There have been no consents granted to construct new buildings within the Te Aroha Heritage Character Area in the last 10 years.

 There are 88 listed heritage features in the Matamata-Piako District Plan.
 These include historic buildings such as churches and commercial buildings, as well as monuments, geological formations, and landing sites.